COST-ELTeC/ELTeC/README.md

 * The criteria used for corpus composition can be found here: https://distantreading.github.io/sampling_proposal.html
 * The encoding guidelines used for the XML-TEI markup (level 1) can be found here: https://distantreading.github.io/Schema/eltec-1.html
 * The schemas used to validate the XML-TEI files can be found here (and are included in each release): https://github.com/COST-ELTeC/Schemas
+* ELTeC releases are made available on Zenodo in the COST-ELTeC community: https://zenodo.org/communities/eltec/search?page=1&size=25

 The concept DOI, covering all releases of this umbrella repository and always resolving to the latest release, is the following: https://doi.org/10.5281/zenodo.3462435.